Early Access: The content on this website is provided for informational purposes only in connection with pre-General Availability Qlik Products.

 An embedded analysis opens.
 You can use the interactive interface to dive deeper into your comparative model analysis and uncover new insights.

-2. In the Sheets panel on the right side of the analysis, switch to the Details sheet.
+2. In the Sheets panel on the left side of the analysis, switch to the Details sheet.

-3. Look at the Model Metrics table.
+3. Look at the Model metrics visualization.
 It shows model scoring metrics, such as F1, as well as other information.

-6. In the drop down listbox, add additional metrics.
-Training scores for each metric are shown as values ending in Train.
-Add some training metrics to the table.
+5. In the drop down listbox, add additional metrics.
+Training scores are available to be added to the table.
+You can add them as needed for your analysis.

 You can now see the F1 metrics from the cross-validation training and compare them to the holdout metrics.